 *sigh* Can you tell I love this series and all the characters in it?

 As for the rest of the book, it was on par with the rest of the series with all the same great things.
 Well, I wasn’t big on all the fate/prophecy/nexus point stuff, and it seemed forced the way everyone kept insisting that everything was all about Zoey and dependent on her and she was the one deciding fate, but that was a minor thing compared to all the great things.
 This book was tense, intense, and filled with so much struggle for the characters.
 I felt for all of them, but especially for Zoey who endured the worst.
-And not only did this book do a great a job with the depth of the characters, the emotions (I already knew exactly what was going to happen, and it still made tears fall from my eyes), the absolutely adorable relationships of all kinds, the humor, the action, and the same great things all the other books had, it was also an amazing conclusion to the series.
+And not only did this book do a great a job with the depth of the characters, the emotions (I already knew exactly what was going to happen, and it still made tears fall from my eyes), the complex and touching relationships of all kinds, the humor, the action, and the same great things all the other books had, it was also an amazing conclusion to the series.
 Each book before this one had a somewhat self-contained plot, but the overarching plot was being set up the whole time, and this book took all those details and things that were set in motion in all the other books and brought them together in a great and natural way and gave a satisfying (semi) ending to the story!

 Fans of Books 1-4 in Lexi Blake's Thieves Series.
 Anyone who likes laugh-out-loud hilarity, heart-wrenching emotion, complex and flawed but still lovable characters, heists, lots of sex, lots of supernatural creatures (especially vampires), and lots of adorable relationships.